 - Value advice provided by people’s friends, neighbours, colleagues or relatives as important not just to help them tackle an issue, but as a form of social solidarity and as an insight that can show how communities are building their resilience

 - Create ways where the provision of advice is designed in a relational way

-What if we connected our network of advice organisations to other institutions in the borough who are pioneers in collecting, analysing, repurposing and synthesising insights, like the Knowledge Quarter?
+What if we connected our network of advice organisations to other institutions that are pioneers in collecting, analysing, repurposing and synthesising insights?